GEOS-ESM/jedi_bundle/docs/installation_instructions.md

 The jedi_bundle package is available through [PyPi](https://pypi.org/project/jedibundle/) and can be installed following the instructions there.

-To install from source clone the repo from GitHub:
+To install from source, clone the repo from GitHub:

 ``` shell
 git clone https://github.com/geos-esm/jedi_bundle